GabbedT/ApogeoRV/Docs/Sphinx/backend.rst

 If the instruction is simply issued without any caution, it will read the wrong values from the register file since the correct values are still in the pipeline and not written back.
 One way to overcome this would be waiting until the instruction write back the result, however this would yeld poor performance and also make the use of the pipeline almost useless.

-The bypass stage takes as input the result from instructions residing in the successive stages, and in the eventuality of a register match, it fowards the most recent value.
+The bypass stage takes as input the result and destination register addresses from instructions residing in the successive stages and the register sources from the frontend that needs to be compared, and in the eventuality of a register match between a register source and a register destination, it fowards the most recent value.
 That means that *if there are multiple matches between register destination and register source, the one from the most "recent" stage is taken*.
 The most recent stage is the one logically nearer the bypass stage, for example: `BYP` -> `EXC` -> `COM` -> `ROB` -> `WB` the `EXC` is the most recent out of the stages after `BYP`.
 This is simply implemented as a priority multiplexer. **If the source at input is an immediate, the fowarding is not applied!**